Daniel Kikawa - Perpetuated in Righteousness

 Let me give one example to present what he does with sounds of words in his book: the word Pele in Hebrew means wonderful (incomprehensible) in Isaiah 9:6, this has nothing to do with the Hawaiian goddess Pele of the volcano.
 Is the Bible saying the goddess Pele is wonderful?Likewise, Amen was a God of Egypt.
 Certainly when we as believers say amen to something we are not calling on the God of Egypt.
 Making direct connections with the sound of words (and not their meaning) is hardly a scholarly way of proving facts from language or history.

 “Daniel Kikawa has written an outstanding cross-cultural educational tool.
 He gives case studies of hypothetical events in the life of a cross-cultural worker in a tribal setting.
-This is highly recommended by church leaders like John Dawson, Don Richardson, and Lynda Prince (price is $10.00).
-John Dawson called Perpetuated in Righteousness and the Cross-Cultural Evangelism Game “essential reading for people in missions” and published ads for both books in a special box ad in University of The Nations “Online Kona Fall 2000” publication. http://www.uofnkona.edu/ONline/ONlineFall00.pdf
+This is highly recommended by church leaders like John Dawson, Don Richardson, and Lynda Prince .”

-We sat down with Daniel a number of times (and by phone) and spent many hours to discuss the things in his book; he showed very little flexibility.
-Don Richardson, who we contacted, first seemed to agree with our concerns we had communicated to him by phone.
+We sat down with Daniel a number of times (and by phone) and spent many hours discussing the things in his book.
+He showed very little flexibility.
+Don Richardson, who we contacted, first seemed to agree with our concerns which we had communicated to him by phone.
 After discussing Hawaiian lore being almost unanimously from oral tradition, he agreed.
 He has said, “that oral tradition is susceptible to dishonesty, cultures that once had the ability to write are extremely rare in losing that ability and we would see evidence of it.
 Similarity is not sameness.”
 I arranged for him to talk to Daniel hoping that some things would be straightened out.
-Unfortunately after meeting Daniel, Don had his name appear on his next edition.
-Richardson’s (conservative) endorsement lent credence to the work.
-A few changes were made in his book from our meeting, some of the more blatant wrong things were not included in Kikawas 4th edition.
-On the surface this seemed to mean an improvement; but it became more deceptive than before, because he was able to rid the more obvious problems while the false premise continued.
+Unfortunately, after meeting Daniel, Don Richardson’s endorsement appeared on Kikawa’s next edition, whose endorsement lent credence to Daniel’s work.
+Only a few changes were made in Daniel’s book from our meeting and some of the more blatant wrong things were excluded in Kikawas 4th edition.
+On the surface this seemed to be an improvement; but it actually became more deceptive than before.
+This is because he was able to clean up the more obvious problems while the false premise continued.

 What’s it all About?